ShortlistShortlistedRemoved from shortlist 242

 Features

-In addition to this info, the light indicators show you if the oil level is too low, the generator is overloaded and the generator is ready.
+In addition to this info, some light indicators allow you to instantly see if the generator is ready, the oil level is too low and the generator is overloaded.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Predator 3500 also comes with some accessories: funnel, tool kit, battery charging cables and RV adapter are included.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Predator 3500's package also includes these accessories: funnel, battery charging cables, tool kit and RV adapter.
 A storage cover is also available, as a separate purchase.

 Emissions